Pkittipat/multiple-github-acc-local/README.md

 # multiple-github-acc-local
-How to use multiple accounts on your local
+How to use multiple github accounts on your local

 ### 1. Generate ssh key
 ```bash